-I’ve been blogging since 2005 and have had my book “New Business: Next Steps” published by Pearson.
+I’ve been blogging since 2005 and was commissioned by Pearson PLc to write “New Business: Next Steps” published in 2016.

 In 2010 I helped to found a commercial radio show “The Business Hub” and co-presented it for five years during which time I produced The A-Z of Business Success from 26 weeks of radio broadcasts.
 The show is now sponsored by Lloyds Bank and broadcast by the UKRD Group.